Skip to content

 Back to Blog

-high severity July 01, 2026 · scope unconfirmed
+high severity July 01, 2026 · 3 min read Unverified claim — what this is

 digitaldynamics.com Listed by BrainCipher Ransomware Group

-On July 1, 2026, the ransomware group BrainCipher added digitaldynamics.com to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On July 1, 2026, the ransomware group BrainCipher added digitaldynamics.com to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.
 Anyone whose personal information appears in those files—including customers, employees, or vendors—now faces the risk that their data is openly available to criminals.

 Public reporting indicates that BrainCipher posted a listing for digitaldynamics.com on its dark-web leak portal.
 The entry states that the company suffered a ransomware intrusion in which attackers copied internal files before encrypting systems.
 No exact victim count has been released, and the precise volume or contents of the stolen data remain undisclosed in available reporting.
 The leak site entry itself serves as the primary public evidence of the breach.

-Internal files were exfiltrated, a common occurrence in ransomware cases where threat actors threaten to publish sensitive business and personal records unless a ransom is paid.
+Internal files were allegedly exfiltrated, a common occurrence in ransomware cases where threat actors threaten to publish sensitive business and personal records unless a ransom is paid.
 As of the listing date, there is no confirmed evidence that the files have been downloaded by third parties, but their presence on a ransomware leak site means the data must be treated as exposed.

 Why This Matters for You and Your Family